Paula Lobato Díez

 Period: Early Modern Gothic, 18th Century Gothic, 19th Century Gothic, 20th Century Gothic, 21st Century Gothic

-Regions and Cultures: Postcolonial Gothic, American Gothic, Antipodean Gothic, European Gothic, Irish Gothic, Scottish Gothic, Welsh Gothic
+Regions and Cultures: Postcolonial Gothic, African Gothic, Caribbean Gothic, Creole Gothic, European Gothic, Irish Gothic, Latin American Gothic, Tropical Gothic

 Creatures: Animals, Ghosts, Monsters, Vampires